 - Can only be renewed in periods that match those years exactly (i.e. no 3.5 year registrations)

-- The domain expire on their expiry date but remain in 'grace' for approximately 40 days.
+- The domain expires on its expiry date but remains in 'grace' for approximately 40 days.

 - The domains can then be redeemed at a higher cost for an additional 40 days.